-When should the fitting and training process begin when preparing a heifer for show?

-Should the heifer be blanketed during the fitting process?
-What grain mixture is recommended for fitting dairy cattle?

-- 4. Is clipping the whole body recommended for proper fitting?5.
-What parts of the body should be clipped just before the - 5.
-What parts of the body should be clipped just before the show? - 6.
-What is the value of blanketing and brushing?
+- When should the fitting and training process begin when pre-1. paring a heifer for show? - 2.
+Should the heifer be blanketed during the fitting process? - What grain mixture is recommended for fitting dairy cattle?
+3. - 4. - Is clipping the whole body recommended for proper fitting?
+What parts of the body should be clipped just before the 5. show?

+THE FLANK

+Digestive Capacity is indicated by depth throughout the body.
+A deep flank is desirable.
+Courtesy of the American Guernsey Cattle Club
-7. When should the animals be washed?

-8. How often should the animals be brushed?

-9. Should a stiff or soft brush be used?
+- What is the value of blanketing and brushing?
+6. - When should the animals be washed?
+7. - 8.
+How often should the animals be brushed? - Should a stiff or soft brush be used?
+9.

-- 10. What value is grooming and hand rubbing?11.
+- 10. What value is grooming and hand rubbing? - 11.
 Describe method of preparing the horns. - 12.
-What material is used to give the final polish to the horns?

-13. When should the hoofs be trimmed?

-- 14. Is it important to train the heifer to pose properly?15.
+What material is used to give the final polish to the horns? - 13.
+When should the hoofs be trimmed? - 14.
+Is it important to train the heifer to pose properly? - 15.
 How should an animal be held while in the show ring? - 16.
 What is the last step to take before leading the animal into the show ring?